Blood in the Water match: The match

 The Hungarians had created a strategy before the game to taunt the Soviets, whose language they had studied in school.
 In the words of Ervin Zádor: "We had decided to try and make the Russians angry to distract them."

 From the beginning, kicks and punches were exchanged.
 At one point, a punch thrown by Hungarian captain Dezső Gyarmati was caught on film.
 Meanwhile, Zádor scored two goals to the crowd's cheers of Hajrá Magyarok! ("Go Hungarians!").

 With one minute remaining in the match, Hungary was leading 4–0.
 Zádor was marking Valentin Prokopov, with whom he had already exchanged words, and a whistle was blown.
 In the intermission, Prokopov struck him, causing a bleeding gash.
 Zádor left the pool; his bleeding was the final straw for a crowd already in a frenzy.
 Many angry spectators jumped onto the concourse beside the water, shook their fists, shouted abuse and spat at the Russians.
 To avoid a riot, police entered the arena and shepherded the crowd away.

-Pictures of Zádor's injuries were published around the world, leading to the "Blood in the Water" moniker.
+Pictures of Zádor's injuries were then published by newspapers, leading to the "Blood in the Water" moniker.
 Reports that the water in the pool turned red were, however, an exaggeration.
 Zádor said his only thought was whether he would be able to play the next match.

 The referees stopped the match; Hungary was declared the winner since they had been leading.
 Hungary then beat Yugoslavia 2–1 in the final to win their fourth Olympic gold medal.
 Zádor's injury forced him to miss the match.
 After the event was completed, he and some of his teammates defected to the West.